nickmckenney/Building-a-JSON-API/readme.md

   - Have your API render some HTML on the homepage, while also serving JSON on other routes.
   - Alternatively, you can use pug instead of HBS.
 The setup is very similar.
-- Authentication w/JSON web tokens
+- Authentication w/ JSON web tokens
   - Have your server require an auth token to accept requests.
   - http://jasonwatmore.com/post/2018/08/06/nodejs-jwt-authentication-tutorial-with-example-api